ali63yavari/programming-assessment/src/word_search/README.md

 3. Replace the visited matrix with in-place marking to reduce auxiliary memory, while keeping the current approach for clarity and safety.
 4. Add benchmark tests for large boards and repeated-character worst-case scenarios.
 5. Add a small CLI wrapper so users can provide a board and word from the command line.

----

-## 12. Summary

-This solution implements the Word Search task using DFS with backtracking, supported by input validation, early pruning, path tracking, and comprehensive table-driven tests.

-The main strength of the implementation is that it is not limited to a boolean answer.
-It can also explain the successful path, making the result transparent, debuggable, and easier to evaluate.